rudsonalves/trainers_stopwatch/README.md

   - Fixed a bug in `TrainingManager` that incorrectly handled zero-index checks, ensuring more robust data handling.

 - **UI Components and Dialog Enhancements:**
-  - Removed the Card from `DismissibleAthleteTile` and incorporated it into a new `AthleteCard` class for better code reusability and streamlined design.
+  - Removed the Card from `DismissibleUserTile` and incorporated it into a new `UserCard` class for better code reusability and streamlined design.
   - In `PersonalTrainingPage` and related widgets, speed calculation now utilizes `StopwatchFunctions.speedCalc` for enhanced performance metrics.
   - `TrainingsPage` now includes new commands such as `_editTraining`, `_removeTraining`, `_selectAllTraining`, and `_deselectAllTraining`, with added widgets to facilitate these actions.
   - Separated `DismissibleTraining` class into its own file to clean up the codebase and improve maintainability.